 Overview of the Community Options Waiver

-The Maryland Home and Community Based Options Waiver (HCBOW), also called the Community Options Waiver, provides home and community-based services (HCBS) for elderly and disabled Maryland residents who need assistance with their activities of daily living (ADLs) and are at risk of nursing home admittance.
-ADLs include activities such as bathing, grooming, dressing, toileting, mobility, transitioning, and eating.
+The Maryland Home and Community Based Options Waiver (HCBOW), also called the Community Options Waiver, provides home and community-based services (HCBS) for Maryland residents who are elderly and disabled, require assistance with their Activities of Daily Living (ADLs), and are at risk of nursing home admittance.
+ADLs include bathing, grooming, dressing, toileting, mobility, transitioning, and eating.
 Intended to prevent and / or delay the need for nursing home care, the program provides assistance and supports to promote independent living or to supplement care that is already being provided by informal (unpaid) caregivers.
-Potential benefits include home delivered meals, adult day health care, respite care, and personal care assistance and homemaker services in assisted living residences.
+Potential benefits include adult day health care, respite care, and personal care assistance and homemaker services in assisted living residences.

-The Community Options Waiver is not an entitlement program, which means meeting eligibility requirements does not equate to immediate receipt of program benefits.
-The waiver has a limited number of participant enrollment slots, and currently these slots are full.
+The Community Options Waiver is not an entitlement program; meeting eligibility requirements does not equate to immediate receipt of program benefits.
+The Waiver has a limited number of participant enrollment slots, and currently these slots are full.
 Therefore, there is a statewide waitlist (a waiver services registry) to apply for this program.
 There is one exception.
 Persons receiving Medicaid-funded nursing home care can still apply.

 Benefits of the Community Options Waiver

 Follows is a list of long-term services and supports available via the Community Options Medicaid Waiver.
-An individual care plan will determine which services and supports a program participant will receive.
+An individual care plan determines which services and supports a program participant receives.

-– Adult Day Health Care / Medicaid Day Care – daytime supervision and care, including nursing services, in a community group setting
+– Adult Day Health Care / Medical Day Care – daytime supervision and care, including nursing services, in a community group setting

 – Assisted Living Services – i.e., personal care assistance, homemaker services, and medication management in an assisted living facility